isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

      </ol>
   </li>
 </ol>
+Children aged 12 or younger in that calendar year are not required to undergo a COVID-19 PCR test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore.

 The designated flights from Hong Kong to Singapore are:
   <ol style="margin-top:0px; list-style-type: disc;">
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>On 22 November 2020 (inaugural flight) </b>